moimart/ddc-mqtt/README.md

 display:
   - id: 1 #display to control. if only a single monitor, this must be 1
     inputs:
       HDMI1: 5 # key: value — you can change the name of the input.
-The codes here are as integers, not hexadecimal
-      HDMI2: 6
+      HDMI2: 6 # The codes here are input as integers, not hexadecimal
       HDMI3: 7
       DP: 15
 interval: 20